 In the window that opens, select Inbound Rules on the left.

-After the server is enabled, it must respond to ping requests.
-Since inbound ICMP incoming requests are disabled by default in Windows Server 2019, as you can see in the figure, the first requests are timed out.
-Now ping requests succeed and confirm that it works as expected.
+After enabling the server, it must respond to ping requests.
+Since Windows Server 2019 disables inbound ICMP incoming requests by default, the first requests time out.
+Now ping requests confirm that it works as expected.

 How to Disable Ping on RDP